joshualande/joshualande.github.io/_drafts/2014-02-07-power-querying-sql.md

 |         2 |               2 |
 |         3 |               2 |

-PUT A NOTE ABOUT HAVING IS THE SAME AS A FILTER AFTER THE SUBQUERY
+As you will see below, `HAVING` is really just a convenient shorthand to avoid having to use a subquery.

 ## Subqueries in SQL

-As an example of a harder
-SQL query, we could imaging trying to make a list of the number of ingredients for all recipes that include tomatoes.
+A more challenging query would be to make a list of the number of ingredients but only for recipes that include tomatoes.

 To do this, we first would need to find all the recipes which include tomatoes and then count the number of ingredients for each of those recipes.

 We could imagine doing this in two steps.
 First, we find the recipes that have tomatoes in it:

 ```sql
 SELECT a.recipe_id